Johann Wenzel: Capture

-Later life
+Escape

-Over several months, the guards at Rue de l'Aurore became lulled into a false sense of security and either on the 17 or 18 November 1942, Wenzel managed to escape from the guards of the Sonderkommando, when they failed to lock an outside door.
+Over several months, the Sonderkommando guards at Rue de l'Aurore became lulled into a false sense of security and either on the 17 or 18 November 1942, Wenzel managed to escape, when they failed to lock an outside door.
 Wenzel noticed this, fled and locked the door behind him and managed to get away.

 He managed to survive in Belgium until allied liberation in October 1944.
 He made contact with the Soviet military mission in Paris and in January 1945 was sent to Moscow.
 There he was interrogated and sentenced by a Special Commission to five years forced labour.
 He was released in the Soviet Union in 1950.
 From 1955 he lived in the GDR where he worked as a radio broadcast technician.
 Wenzel died on 2 February 1969 in East Berlin.